Christian Lange (politician)

-Christian Lange (born 27 February 1967) is a German lawyer and politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from the state of Baden-Württemberg from 1998 until 2021.
+Christian Lange (born 27 February 1967) is a German lawyer and former politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from the state of Baden-Württemberg from 1998 until 2021.
+Since January 2023 he is Senior Adviser of Roland Berger GmbH.

 Political career

 Born in Saarlouis, Saarland, Lange became a member of the Bundestag in the 1998 German federal election.
-He is Parliamentary State Secretary to the Federal Minister of Justice and Consumer Protection.
+From 2013 to 2021 he was Parliamentary State Secretary to the Federal Minister of Justice and Consumer Protection.

 In June 2020, Lange announced that he would not stand in the 2021 federal elections but instead resign from active politics by the end of the parliamentary term.